55th Guards Naval Infantry Division: Soviet Union

 In late August 1963, the regiment departed for Slavyanka, where it was housed in the barracks of a former artillery regiment, where it was redesignated the 390th Separate Naval Infantry Regiment in December and officially joined the Pacific Fleet.
 At first the regiment only had two dilapidated barracks, as a result of which it was forced to spend the winter in tents.
 In the spring of 1964 the regiment received black naval infantry uniforms to replace their army uniforms.
 The regiment replaced its obsolete equipment with T-54 and PT-76 tanks and BTR-60 amphibious personnel carriers in 1965.
 By then, the regiment included three naval infantry battalions and a T-54 tank battalion.
 The regimental artillery consisted of BM-21 Grad rocket launcher, SU-100 self-propelled gun, and anti-tank guided missile batteries.
 Air defense was provided by ZSU-23 Shilka self-propelled anti-aircraft gun and Strela-10 amphibious missile launcher batteries.
 In addition, the regiment included a reconnaissance company, and logistics, engineer, and chemical defense units.

 In the middle of 1967, the leadership of the USSR Armed Forces decided to form a naval infantry division for the Pacific Fleet from the 390th Naval Infantry Regiment, due to the worsening situation in the Far East.
 Colonel Pavel Timofeyevich Shapranov became the first division commander.
 The formation of the division was completed on 1 December 1968.

-In the period from August 1968 to December 1, 1968, on the basis of the 390th Separate Naval Infantry Regiment of the Pacific Fleet, the 55th Naval Infantry Division was formed.

-Later, by order of the Minister of Defence of the USSR No. 007 dated February 22, 1971, December 1 was declared the "Day of the unit" of the 55th DNI.
+By order of the Minister of Defence of the USSR No. 007 dated February 22, 1971, December 1 was declared the "Day of the unit" of the 55th Naval Infantry Division.

+By the end of its formation, the division consisted of 5 regiments (106th, 165th, 390th Naval Infantry, 150th Tank and 921st Artillery), 3 artillery battalions (336th Anti-Aircraft, 331st Self-Propelled and 129th Rocket), 3 separate battalions (263rd Reconnaissance, 509th Engineer-Landing and 1484th Signals) and 2 separate companies (91st Medical and 171st Motor Transport), with the total number of around 7,000 personnel.

 The regiments received battle flags in December 1969.

 During the Soviet period, the personnel of the division served in Vietnam, Ethiopia, and Somalia.
-Its personnel fought in the First Chechen War and the Second Chechen War.